alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 ## End of Support

 Days Since Pro 3 is now out of the Google Play Store.
-(Nov 2024) Google makes it difficult for the individual programmers to post apps and demand just too much personal information.
+(Nov 2024) Google makes it difficult for the individual programmer to post apps and demand just too much personal information.
 My google app store is closed (by Google).

 Days Since Pro 3.1.5 published in Oct 4 2023 was the final version.